wubero/Guided-MT-Code2Vec/Resources/Architecture.md

 This means I could import this part on its own without having to import and build the rest.
 If you also want to create your own transformer or learn more about the existing transformer please look at the Lampion repository.

+## Code2Vec
+I decided to use the code2vec models through command line commands instead of adjusting the code to have different inputs.
+Code2vec preprocesses and evaluates the model through these commands.
+I did this for easy debugging and logging through the result files.
+There were however some basic changes made for logging different results such as certainty of a prediction so that I can use this for the metrics.
+The code2vec commands are executed in the GenotypeSupport class through bash.

 ## Genetic search
 In this project I made the decision to create a custom genetic search algorithm instead of using a library for this.
 All libraries I looked at did not support variable length for the genotypes.